Skip to main content

 Oct 10th, 2024 | 11 min read

 “Cloud is expensive” is an often repeated phrase among IT professionals.
 What makes the cloud so expensive, though?
-One element that significantly drives cloud costs is resource over-provisioning.
+One element that significantly drives cloud costs is storage over-provisioning and lack of storage optimization.
 Over-provisioning refers to the eager allocation of more resources than required by a specific workload at the time of allocation.

 When we hear about hoarding goods, we often think of so-called preppers preparing for some type of serious event.
 Many people would laugh about that kind of behavior.
 However, it is commonplace when we are talking about cloud environments.